SWotherspoon/Marseille/README.md

 install.packages("devtools")
 ```

-RWalc otherwise does not need devtools for normal use.
+Marseille otherwise does not need devtools for normal use.